prt17prt/Final-Project-Machine-Learning-Applications/README.md

 This process resulted in a new column clean_title containing the cleaned and normalized version of each title.

+#### 2.3 Text Representation and Regression Evaluation

+We experimented with four different ways of turning post titles into numerical vectors: TF-IDF, Word2Vec, Doc2Vec, and LDA.
+These representations were then evaluated by how well they helped a Ridge regression model predict the popularity of a post (measured as log1p(upvotes)) using 5-fold cross-validation.

 **Vectorization: TF-IDF Representation**

 We used the TfidfVectorizer from scikit-learn to convert the cleaned titles into numerical vectors.
-This method assigns weights to terms based on their frequency across documents while penalizing overly common terms.
-We experimented with various values for min_df and max_df to find a balance between rare and frequent terms, and we included both unigrams and bigrams to capture common multi-word expressions (e.g., "world cup").
+This method assigns weights to terms based on their frequency across documents while penalizing overly common terms.We used a TfidfVectorizer with unigrams and bigrams, limiting the vocabulary to words that appear in at least 5 posts but not in more than 70% of them.
+This resulted in 4,144 features across 9,802 posts.

-The final TF-IDF matrix was sparse, as expected, and had a shape of (n_posts, 5000), with a low density of non-zero entries, which is typical in this type of textual representation.

-This vectorized data served as the foundation for subsequent modeling and clustering tasks.
+The matrix is very sparse (~0.20% non-zero values), which is expected for TF-IDF.
+Analyzing the idf values, the most common words were general sports terms like "game", "team", or "player", while rarer ones included "achilles" or "acquire".

+The TF-IDF representation achieved a cross-validated RMSE of 0.9157, which served as our baseline.

+**Word2Vec**

+We trained a Word2Vec model locally using Gensim with a 400-dimensional embedding space.
+Each title was represented by averaging the vectors of its words.

+Some documents ended up with zero vectors (about 0.6%) because all their words were out-of-vocabulary (too rare).
+The performance was slightly worse than TF-IDF, with an RMSE of 0.9491 ± 0.4159.

+**Doc2Vec**

+Unlike Word2Vec, which averages word vectors, Doc2Vec directly learns document-level embeddings.
+We used the Distributed Memory (DM) variant with 400 dimensions.

+This time, no documents had zero vectors, and the representation performed slightly better than the others, reaching an RMSE of 0.8970 ± 0.3992.

+**LDA (Latent Dirichlet Allocation)**

+For topic modeling, we trained an LDA model using Gensim.
+After testing several values for the number of topics, we selected k = 15 based on coherence scores.
+Each title was then represented by a 15-dimensional topic distribution vector.

+We also analyzed topic distributions across subreddits to spot differences in thematic focus.

+In regression, the LDA representation yielded an RMSE of 0.9071 ± 0.3849, slightly worse than Doc2Vec but still better than Word2Vec.

+# PONER CONCLUSION PARA ESTOS 4 (IGUAL SE PUEDE AÑADIR ALGUNA FOTO TB)

-## 3. Task 2: Recommender Systems
+## 3. Task 2:  Machine Learning model

 ## 4. Dashboard